 Clark's B.C.
 Liberal Party won the 2013 provincial general election, making her the first woman in B.C. to be elected Premier (Rita Johnston served as Premier in 1991 following the resignation of Bill Vander Zalm; however, her government was defeated at the next provincial general election).

 In 2017, Clark became the first woman to be re-elected as Premier in Canadian history.
 However, the B.C.
-Liberal Party did not win enough seats to form a majority government, securing only 43 seats out of 87.
+Liberal Party did not win enough seats to form a majority government, securing only 43 seats out of then 87.
 The B.C.
 New Democratic Party and the B.C.
 Green Party combined their 44 seats to vote down the B.C.
 Liberal government on a confidence motion on June 29, 2017.
 The Ms. Clark then resigned as leader of her party and retired from politics.